superfell/zkSforce/README.md

  * licenceType from ZKUserInfo was removed (its not longer in the API)
  * validFor on ZKPicklistEntry now returns an NSData rather than an NSString
  * the signature for setPassword has changed from setPassword:forUserId: to setPassword:userId:
+ * delete now returns an NSArray of ZKDeleteResult rather than an NSArray of ZKSaveResult (note that these 2 types both have the same properties though)

 ## Project setup (via CocoaPods)